-Going over the physical features first, these do feel very premium.
-The leather head band is soft and supple, and.. it’s cool to the touch.
+These do feel very premium.
+The leather headband is soft and supple, and it’s cool to the touch.
 When we look at the extendable arms, they’re reinforced metal to keep the headphones intact, but one area I was a bit concerned were the plastic hinges that Sennheiser decided to use.
-Doing my standard stress test, I’m aware it’s a bit extreme, but at least you’ll know how well these hold up.
+Doing my standard stress test – I’m aware it’s a bit extreme – but at least you’ll know how well these hold up.
 Not even a creak was made.
-I did notice though the headphones do stretch, but thankfully, they can bend back quite easily.
+I did notice though the headphones do stretch; though, thankfully, they can bend back quite easily.
 Sennheiser does market these as travel headphones, just like the Bose QC25 and 35’s, the earcups do fold inward, and the earcups do collapse for compact stowing.

-And last before I touch base on sound quality, this does come with a carrying case.
-You can determine if this is big or not for your traveling needs.
+And last, before I touch base on sound quality, these do come with a carrying case.
 Inside, there is an area to keep all of the supplied cables contained.
-The cables included is the 2.5 to 3.5mm cable as we discussed earlier.
-The USB cord.
-The airplane adaptor for use with in-flight entertainment, and last is the adaptor for connecting to your receiver or amp at home, or for use in the studio.
+The cables included are the 2.5 and 3.5mm cable as we discussed earlier, the USB cord, the airplane adaptor for use with in-flight entertainment, and lastly, the adaptor for connecting to your receiver or amp at home, or for use in the studio.